Ed1123/100-days-of-code/r2-log.md

 I also read to complete the hashing substring problem.
 I have a very clear idea of how to make it.
 I just need to implement it.

 **Thoughts:** Getting through the day as good as I can.

+### Day 28: May 22, 2020 (substring_equality)

+**Today's Progress**: I dedicated all my coding time to code and test the substring_equality problem.
+It seems to work in the only test sample I was provided with, but I need to further test it with an stress test.

+**Thoughts:** Starting to feel better thanks to an external help.